($758) Cost to ship a car from Cleveland, OH to Greenville, SC

 The time of the year

-Seasonal demand and weather conditions in both Cleveland and Greenville can impact car shipping prices.
+The time of year and weather conditions in Cleveland and Greenville play a major role in determining car shipping rates.

 Cleveland has four very distinct seasons.
 This means that in the wintertime, you should prepare for snow and in the summer it's usually warm.